 When does enrollment open next?

-April 2023.
-Join the waitlist to be first in line!
+Enrollment for Pitch Your Portfolio will be open from April 7-11, 2023.
+Join the waitlist to be the first in line!

 Still, I don’t want you to get too overwhelmed, so I encourage you to go at whatever pace you’re most comfortable with given your current schedule.
-Remember, you’ll always have access to this course and can revisit any video or resource anytime you need to.
+And because you’ll always have access, you can revisit any video or resource anytime you need to.

 How much does this course cost?
 Are there payment plans?